mehmetozanguven/mehmetozanguven.github.io/_posts/java/2022-02-16-simple-hash-map-with-time-to-live-feature.md

 > LocalDateTime.now().isAfter(expiryDate);
 > ```

 You may also remove all the expired keys while you are putting new item in the cache.
 However iterating over all hashmap may lead to the performance issue.
-That's why I decided to check item in the get method.
+That's why I decided to check expiration date in the get method.

 At the end, you can use this simple java classes to create simple cache in your application.